GameFuzzy/anki-immersion-reader/README.md

 ### Notes

-- If `deck` is omitted then "deck:current" will be used.
+- If `deck` is omitted then "deck:current" is used.
-- If `field` is omitted then the sentence field will be assumed to be "Sentence".
+- If `field` is omitted then the sentence field is be assumed to be "Sentence".

 ## Build from source